 Arguably, the most significant systematically underappreciated findings projected by the comparative studies of electoral technologies especially the insight brought forward by the experience of Nigeria’s 2023 general elections, was that the capability of technological innovations to improve electoral integrity is ultimately bounded by the quality in terms of competence and integrity of the manpower and the institutional ecosystem in which they function.
 Fatai (2023) has contended that no matter how well-intended an electoral technology was deployed, it still would be operated by people.
 Meaning that whatever technological innovations were adopted, it could always be defeated by corrupt member of staff, be it permanent or ad-hoc.
 This observation is not a counsel of hopelessness.
 It is meant to provoke an analytical drive towards precisely identify which human, and institutional variables influence the relationship between the technological innovation deployment and electoral outputs.

 Having critically considered Nigerian case, three important variables emerged.
 First one, the training and technical competence of both permanent and ad-hoc INEC staff.
 Several domestic observer groups and the European Union Election Observation Mission (2023) reported poor technical training among INEC’s manpower as a significant operational failure in 2023.
 The poll officials lacking in capacity and technical-know-how to operate BVAS devices in the actual real-world polling stations contributed enormously to the inability of the BVAS to function as intended.
 In fact, it is safe to contend that such poll officials were part of the reason why BVAS malfunctioned, uploaded and transmitted e-election results improperly.
-It should be noted that in few cases the use of personal mobile phones to transmit result to the IReV public portal has led to unintended uploads of unrelated content to the IReV public platform.
+It should be noted that in few cases, the use of personal mobile phones to transmit result to the IReV public portal has led to unintended uploads of unrelated content to the IReV public platform.
 The deployment and technically supporting over 200, 000 BVAS tablets spread across 176, 846 polling units, speaks to the magnitude of INEC's operational challenge which is big enough to stress the administrative capability of any electoral management body.
 Knowing fully well that the manpower technically supporting these devices were hired temporarily (Chatham-House, 2023).

 The second critical variable is the independence and institutional integrity of INEC itself.
 It has been emphatically established that technological innovations performed reliably well when implemented by election management bodies with demonstrated outstanding independence away from incumbent influence and entrenched political interests (Stefanov, 2024; Cheeseman et al., 2018).
 Although, Nigeria’s electoral umpire is formally independent, it practically operates within a politically intense environment, pressured by historical low public trust with only 23% of Nigerians it just before the 2023 general elections (Chatham-House, 2023).
 The failure to electronically transmit 2023 presidential election results into the IReV public portal in real-time was attributed to technical snags.
 However, these snags were characterised by both international and domestic election observers as deliberate sabotage.
 This further corroborate how failed institutional integrity could render even the well-intended sophisticated technological innovations such as BVAS or IReV unsuccessful (Abowei, 2023; Akah et al., 2024).
 Thus, any election management body deliberating subverting its own technological innovation commitments in response to incumbent government pressure or political influence would not guarantee the electoral credibility and integrity no matter how sophisticated the technological innovations at its disposal.